-N = Number of items to be grouped.It should also be kept in mind that it It should also be kept in mind that in case one or two or very few items have very high or very low values, one may use what are known as openended intervals in the overall frequency distribution.
+N = Number of items to be grouped.

+It should also be kept in mind that in case one or two or very few items have very high or very low values, one may use what are known as openended intervals in the overall frequency distribution.
 Such intervals may be expressed like under Rs 500 or Rs 10001 and over.
 Such intervals are generally not desirable, but often cannot be avoided.
 The researcher must always remain conscious of this fact while deciding the issue of the total number of class intervals in which the data are to be classified.